wisnuyasha/Genics-API/Readme.md

    The API will now be running at `http://localhost:5000`.

+## API Overview

+The API provides endpoints for managing users and products in a simple ecommerce application.
+Here is a brief overview of the available endpoints:

+- **Todos**
+  - `GET /todos`: Retrieve a list of all todos.
+  - `GET /todos/:id`: Retrieve a todo by ID.
+  - `POST /todos`: Create a new todos.
+  - `PUT /todos/:id`: Update an existing todo by ID.
+  - `DELETE /todos/:id`: Delete a todo by ID.

+For detailed information about the request and response format for each endpoint, please refer to the individual route files in the `routes` directory.

 ## Database

 This API uses MongoDB as its database.
 You can either set up a local MongoDB installation or use an online database service such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 To connect to your database, provide the MongoDB connection URI in the `.env` file as mentioned in the Getting Started section.